 MIG Equipment

-The minimum equipment needed for a typical GMAW setup includes a MIG welding machine, a power source, a shielding gas cylinder, consumable MIG wire, a welding gun, and a ground clamp.
+The minimum equipment needed for a typical GMAW setup includes a MIG welding machine, a power source, a shielding gas cylinder, a consumable MIG wire, a welding gun, and a ground clamp, also known as the work clamp.

-It is also recommended to have basic safety equipment such as a welding helmet to protect your eyes and welding gloves to protect your hands from hot weld spatter.
+Wear basic safety equipment such as a welding helmet to protect the eyes and face and welding gloves to protect hands from hot weld spatter.

 The Shielding Gas